oVirt/ovirt-system-tests/docs/general/performance-suite.markdown

 Purpose
 ===
 This suite makes it possible to configure the setup size.
-It lets you set the number of host (2 by default for almost all suites) and/or vms, using environment variable or vars/main.yml The outcome is the ability to run system tests on large setup i.e 100/5000 hosts/vms or 300/300 all depending on the setup type.
+It lets you set the number of host (2 by default for almost all suites) and/or VMs, using environment variable or vars/main.yml The outcome is the ability to run system tests on large setup i.e 100/5000 hosts/vms or 300/300 all depending on the setup type.
-If you are short on resources you can make the hosts and vms run on ovirt-vdsmfake, again using environment variable (see Usage)
+If you are short on resources you can make the hosts and VMs run on ovirt-vdsmfake, again using environment variable (see Usage)

 It makes very much sense to port those dynamic features to the basic suite, but this first this suite needs to fully prove it self useful